MystenLabs/walrus-docs/docs/overview/operations-off-chain.md

 During an epoch a correct storage node challenges all shards to provide blob slivers past PoA:

-- The list of available blobs for the period is determined by the sequence of Sui events up to the past period.
+- The list of available blobs for the epoch is determined by the sequence of Sui events up to the past epoch.
 Inconsistent blobs are not challenged, and a record proving this status can be returned instead.
 - A challenge sequence is determined by providing a seed to the challenged shard.
 The sequence is then computed based both on the seed AND the content of each challenged blob ID.
 This creates a